 Consequently, a skilled and properly qualified independent monitor should be appointed whose duty is to monitor the project for corruption on an on-going basis and for the duration of the project, and to make appropriate reports.
 The monitor should have full access to all project participants, records and site.
 The key aim of the appointment of the monitor is prevention.
 Parties are less likely to undertake corrupt practices if there is a reasonable chance that these practices may be discovered by the monitor.
 However, if the monitor does uncover corrupt practice, the monitor should make appropriate reports so that enforcement action can be taken.

 The selection of the independent monitor is a separate issue from the appointment.
 Selection is the choosing of the independent monitor.
 Appointment involves the contractual appointment of the selected monitor to the role.
 Greater independence is assured if the independent monitor is selected by an independent and reputable institution (such as a professional institution or specialist organisation) and is then appointed and paid by the relevant party (see G3 below).
-This reduces the opportunity for any undue influence by the appointing party and reduces the risk that a monitor may not report problems or suspected corruption for fear this would upset the appointing party and so prevent a future appointment.
+This reduces the opportunity for any undue influence by the appointing party in the selection, and reduces the risk that a monitor may not report problems or suspected corruption for fear this would upset the appointing party and so prevent a future appointment.

 Under paragraph 2 of this PACS Standard, the Project Owner is required to select the independent body who will in turn select the independent monitor.
 To protect against the Project Owner selecting an independent body which will choose a monitor who will favour the Project Owner’s interests, the Project Owner is required to select an “independent and reputable” body.

-Depending on the type of project and applicable regulations, the independent monitor could be appointed and paid by the project owner, a government department (such as an anti-corruption commission), a regulatory authority, a bank funding the project, or an independent body.
+Depending on the type of project and applicable regulations, the independent monitor could be appointed and paid by the Project Owner, a government department (such as an anti-corruption commission), a regulatory authority, a bank funding the project, or an independent body.

-Appointment and payment by any party which may have a conflict of interest (such as the project owner or, in the case of a public sector project, a government department) is less preferable as this could compromise the independence of the monitor, for example:
+Appointment and payment by any party which may have a conflict of interest (such as the Project Owner or, in the case of a public sector project, a government department) is less preferable as this could compromise the independence of the monitor, for example:

 Consequently, where possible and practical, appointment and payment should be by an independent body.
 Such appointment is also likely to be perceived by the public and project participants as genuinely independent.